Bug report #2166

 If the overview doesn't go immediately wild you can do the following: change symbology to the vector (old or new symbology doesn't matter), then remove the vector from the overview and add it again (to see the overview with the new symbology).
 Now the overview goes wild.

-#1 Updated by Steven Mizuno almost 10 years ago
+#1 Updated by Steven Mizuno about 10 years ago

 For me, this problem always occurs with the sequence of events noted.